pabloduran016/TOBEDONE/README.md

 # TOBEDONE
 Todoist sync aplication with python.
 Application to update data from todist and upload datat to todist using a txt

+You can create a .txt file and sync it with the TOdoist app.
+Any changes you make on the app will affect the .txt the oder way around.
+Currently, the actions supporte are:
+- [x] Push: Change the Todist app according to the text file
+- [x] Pull: Fetch the current changes from Todoist
+- [x] Sync: Make all the tasks from either places appear in both

 ## Getting started:
 First, clone the repo or download it however you prefer.
 In reality, the only files you need are [main.py](main.py) and [requirements.txt](requirements.txt)